Sarah Dinning represents Mercedes-Benz Vans at the job fair of the 2nd CofC German-American Business Summit, February 8th, 2018

 Only in her sophomore year, Marketing and German student Sarah Dinning has spent the spring and summer of 2018 interning in Communications at Mercedes-Benz Vans.
 But are Marketing and German really a good fit?
 Absolutely, says Sarah:

 “When I started at the College, I decided to take German for my language requirement.
-Halfway through my first semester in German 101, I decided to become a German minor.
+Halfway through my first semester in German 101, I decided to become a German major.
 I really wanted to pursue German but I was worried about how I would incorporate it into my other studies.
 As it turns out, Marketing and German are a fantastic combination.
 I landed an internship at Mercedes-Benz Vans, LLC, where I get to use and improve my German everyday while also improving my skillset in Marketing and Communications.
 It’s really the best of both worlds, because as a business major, people try to sway you away from pursuing a language by saying, “but what will you actually do with it?” but it has helped me immensely in my studies and in finding an internship.
 I’ve made a lot of really great connections by studying German, and I’m even planning on going to graduate school in Germany – something I never would have considered before.
 There are so many great German companies in South Carolina, and you are really setting yourself up for unique opportunities by choosing to study German.”

 BERLIN – MARCH 25: Adam Chubb of Berlin in action during the Basketball Bundesliga match between Alba Berlin and Ratiopharm Ulm at the O2 World Arena on March 25, 2009 in Berlin, Germany.
 (Photo by Matthias Kern/Bongarts/Getty Images)